smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 	    </param>

 	    <param name="details" type="String" mandatory="false">
-	        <description>This is a string representation of this instruction.
-For use to display instruction to users.
-This is not intended to be read aloud to users, see the param prompt in NavigationServiceData for that.</description>
+	        <description>This is a string representation of this instruction, used to display instructions to the users.
+This is not intended to be read aloud to the users, see the param prompt in NavigationServiceData for that.</description>
 	    </param>

 	    <param name "image"  type="Image" mandatory="false">